 9) “Attack Of The Cybermen” – Sixth Doctor – Season Twenty-One – 1984

-Colin Baker’s first season (22) is as horrifying and bold an experiment, as has ever been carried out by a mainstream children’s show.
+Colin Baker’s first season (22) – is as bold and unflinching an experiment, as has ever been carried out; by a mainstream children’s show.

-Another character, who is about to be converted into a Cyberman, has his hand’s gorily crushed to prevent escape.
-Of course, the violence is hyper realised; but still shocking to see.
+Another character, who is about to be converted – into a Cyberman, has his hand’s gorily crushed – to prevent resistance.
+Of course, the violence is – hyper-realised but still shocking to see.

-The episode makes a good stab at featuring the Cybermen from the beginning and their nefarious plot.
-Later parts sag though, due to an over-extended plot and lack of pacing.
+The serial makes a good stab – at featuring the Cybermen from the beginning – and their nefarious plot.
+Later parts sag – though, due to an over-extended plot and lack of pacing.

 8) “Revenge Of The Cybermen” – Fourth Doctor – Season Twelve – 1975

-Revenge Of The Cybermen is the final episode of a truncated season 12, featuring stories all set around the space-station Nerva.
+Revenge Of The Cybermen is the final episode, of a truncated season 12.
+Featuring stories set in and around – the space-station Nerva.

-With other indelible introductions to Cybermen lore of cyber-mats and their weakness against exposure to gold.
-Revenge Of The Cybermen marks a welcome if slightly over-long, return to form.
+With other indelible introductions to Cybermen lore such as their weaknesses against exposure to gold.
+Revenge Of The Cybermen marks a welcome – if slightly over-long, return to form.

 7) “Silver Nemesis” – Seventh Doctor – Season Twenty-Five – 1988

-Silver Nemesis is a slightly barmy, retrieval mission episode.
-Featuring the Cybermen, a bunch of Nazi’s, a time-travelling medieval baroness and the Doctor – in a race to retrieve a powerful meteorite, containing a Timelord super-weapon.
+Silver Nemesis, is a slightly barmy, retrieval-mission episode.
+Featuring; the Cybermen, a bunch of Nazi’s, a time-travelling medieval baroness and the Doctor and Ace.
+All in a race, to retrieve a powerful meteorite, containing a Time Lord super-weapon.

 6) “Earthshock” – Fifth Doctor – Season Nineteen – 1982

-The Cybermen make a cleverly staged eleventh hour shock appearance in Earthshock, to hijack a spacefreighter bound for Earth, with the intention to crashing it into Earth.
+The Cybermen make a cleverly staged “eleventh-hour”, shock appearance in Earthshock.
+To hijack a huge spacefreighter, with the intention of crashing it – into Earth.

 5) “The Five Doctors” – Fifth Doctor – Season Twenty – 1983

-As a showcase of the first 20 years of Doctor Who, The Five Doctors features many stand-out moments.
+As a showcase, of the first 20 years of Doctor Who, The Five Doctors features many stand-out set-pieces and moments.

-Including the impressive takedown of a whole Cyber-patrol by a cunning Rastan Warrior Robot.
-The demise of another Cyber-unit at the hands of The Master – on a chequerboard style trap, in Rassilon’s tomb.
+Including, the impressive takedown of a whole Cyber-patrol – by a cunning Rastan Warrior Robot.
+The demise of another Cyber-unit, at the hands of the Dastardly Master; on a chequerboard style trap – in Rassilon’s tomb.